aspect-build/rules_lint/docs/formatting.md

 ### Re-format specific file(s)

-`bazel run format some/file.md other/file.json`
+`bazel run //:format some/file.md other/file.json`

 ### Install as a pre-commit hook